ngs-docs/2015-angus-paper/2015-angus-paper.md

 enough for the students to grasp the different components and also involves clearing up some miscommunication about goals, computational details, and techniques.

+We have also experimented with sticky notes with "burning questions" that get placed on the wall.
+Each morning, one or more instructors looks through these and spends a few minutes addressing the questions.
+These are often about points of clarification for issues discussed earlier in the workshop, and thus provide an additional opportunity for reinforcement.

 We have introduced several tutorials and technologies through the years that we abandoned as failures.
 Perhaps the most notable was an